How to Patch a Pool with Water in it

 Brush the Pool

 Pool owners can also make the mistake of forgetting to brush the pool's sides daily.
-Modern automatic vacuum systems clean the bottom and sides, so you do not need to vacuum every day.
-The vacuum does not always pick up algae and bacteria from the pool's sides.
+Modern automatic pool vacuum systems clean the bottom and sides, so you do not need to vacuum daily.
+The vacuum does not always pick up bacteria and algae growth from the pool's sides.

 Run the Pump System

-Pool owners often feel they can save energy by not running the pump every day when the pool is not in use.
-The pump should run at least eight hours a day to circulate water through the filter system.
+Pool owners often feel they can save energy by not running the pool pump every day when the pool is not in use.
+The pump should run at least eight hours daily to circulate water through the filter system.

 You do not need to backwash the sand or DE filters frequently.
 This will avoid wasting water and keep the water bill lower.